chef/chef-web-docs/content/automate_compliance_reporting.md

     job function.
 For more information, see [About Roles](roles.html).
 -   **Recipe** A recipe defines the configuration that is applied to a node.
 For more information, see [About Recipes](recipes.html).
--   **Calendar:** You can limit the results of your report by selecting dates from the calendar in the search bar.
+-   **Calendar:** Limit the results of your report by selecting dates from the calendar in the search bar.

 Add Filters
 -----------